 Learning to stand up is holding me back.
-I have had 12 months of one2one lessons with a fantastic teacher - teaching me to float, glide (inc torpedo glide)breast-stroke arms and kicks, on my back...going great but I need to (lightly) touch her with my fingertips to stand back up.
-I have a irritating switch in my head that tells me I can’t do it on my own, yet we both know i can.
+I have had 12 months of one2one lessons with a fantastic teacher - teaching me to float, glide (inc torpedo glide)breast-stroke arms and kicks on my back...going great, but I need to (lightly) touch her with my fingertips to stand back up.
+I have an irritating switch in my head that tells me I can’t do it alone, yet we both know I can.

 This is an interesting one.
-Stopping and standing up mid swim is such a vital part of learning to swim and is a cause of stress for many adults I have taught over the years.
+Stopping and standing up mid-swim is a vital part of learning to swim and is a cause of stress for many adults I have taught over the years.

-From what you have told me, as a beginner you have conquered several major hurdles – hurdles that are the cause of many psychological barriers, the main ones being floating and gliding.
-I presume you are able to perform these with your face submerged?
-If not then this is the source of your problem.
+From what you have told me, as a beginner, you have conquered several major hurdles that cause many psychological barriers, the main ones being floating and gliding.
+I presume you can perform these with your face submerged?
+If not, then this is the source of your problem.
 Holding your breath and submerging unaided (even in water of standing depth) conquers many psychological barriers.

 Much of what you need is explained in The Complete Beginners Guide To Swimming.
 Relaxing, floating and standing up - it is all in there.
 Click here for more information.

-The technique of standing up is a simultaneous combination of pulling down through the water with both arms whilst bending the knees forward into an almost sitting position, before placing the feet on the pool floor.
-I’m guessing you have pretty much got this movement well practiced – just not completely on your own yet!
+The technique of standing up is a simultaneous combination of pulling down through the water with both arms whilst bending the knees forward into an almost sitting position before placing the feet on the pool floor.
+I’m guessing you have got this movement well practised – just not completely on your own yet!

-The most common mistake made when attempting to stand is to lift the head first, resulting in an arching of the back causing the legs to remain at or near the water surface.
+The most common mistake when attempting to stand is to lift the head first, resulting in an arching of the back, causing the legs to remain at or near the water's surface.
 Followed usually by some form of panic.

 Click this link for a simple diagram of how to stand up.

-Try floating or gliding towards the poolside, lightly touch the poolside and then stand up, but without bearing your weight or using the poolside in anyway.
-The light touch should be for your own psychological security.
-Once this becomes easy then try it without touching the poolside at all.
-Psychologically the poolside is there for you should you need it but hopefully you won’t.
+Try floating or gliding towards the poolside, lightly touch the poolside and then stand up, but without bearing your weight or using the poolside in any way.
+The light touch should be for your psychological security.
+Once this becomes easy, try it without touching the poolside.
+Psychologically the poolside is there for you should you need it but hopefully, you won’t.

 This exercise will also help you stand without your teacher being present in the pool (which could be hindering you without you realising it).

-Standing up should be a slow gradual and relaxed movement, not a sudden fast movement.
-Keep your face in the water for a little longer whilst you move your arms and legs and take you time over the whole movement.
+Standing up should be slow, gradual and relaxed, not sudden or fast.
+Keep your face in the water for a little longer whilst you move your arms and legs and take your time over the whole movement.

 If you end up pulling down with one arm and standing on one leg whilst falling slightly sideways, then so what – you stood up.
 You get no extra points for technical merit here!

 Look at it from another point of view.
-Most adults can hold their breath for at least 10 seconds and it takes 2 or 3 seconds to slowly stand from a prone position.
+Most adults can hold their breath for at least 10 seconds, and it takes 2 or 3 seconds to stand from a prone position slowly.
 So what’s the worst that’s going to happen?
-You have your face in the water for a couple of seconds more than you first intended and your teacher gives you a little helping hand.
+You have your face in the water for a couple more seconds than you first intended, and your teacher gives you a little helping hand.

-As an experiment see how long you can hold you breath for.
-Lets say you can do it for 15 seconds.
+As an experiment, see how long you can hold your breath.
+Let's say you can do it for 15 seconds.
 Then make a deal with your swimming teacher that you will float for a maximum of 15 seconds (or whatever time you are comfortable holding your breath for).
-In that time you will attempt to stand up without assistance and only after 15 seconds will you teacher offer their hands as support.
-At least then are trying to stand unaided.
+In that time, you will attempt to stand up without assistance and only after 15 seconds will your teacher offer their hands as support.
+At least they are trying to stand unaided.

-The key points to remember are to relax, perform the movement slowly and place your feet on the pool floor before lifting you head up.
+The key points to remember are to relax, move slowly, and place your feet on the pool floor before lifting your head up.

 My ebook The Complete Beginners Guide To Swimming contains all the help and support you need, from relaxing, floating and breathing to all the technique tips for learning to swim the four basic strokes.
 Click the link below for more information.